portainer/portainer-docs/docs/v2.0/endpoints/access.md

 Portainer can manage endpoint  access.
 Depending on your needs, this can be broad or granular.
 Teams and/or users can be added to manage an Endpoint.

 Access tagged as inherited relies on the group access rules.
-They cannot be removed or modified at the endpoint level but they can be overriden.
+They cannot be removed or modified at the endpoint level but they can be overridden.

 Access tagged as override are overriding the group access for the related users/teams.